Madlanga commission of inquiry kicks off with Nhlanhla Mkhwanazi’s testimony

 Top officials implicated

-During a media briefing on July 6, Mkhwanazi said he is in possession of WhatsApp communication between controversial Gauteng tenderpreneur Vusimuzi “Cat” Matlala and a Brown Mogotsi, a comrade of police minister Senzo Mchunu, allegedly discussing how Mogotsi is working to get Mchunu and deputy national police commissioner for crime detection Lt-Gen Shadrack Sibiya to interfere and suppress the police investigations into Matlala.
+During a media briefing on July 6, Mkhwanazi said he is in possession of WhatsApp communication between controversial Gauteng tenderpreneur Vusimuzi “Cat” Matlala and a Brown Mogotsi, a comrade of Police Minister Senzo Mchunu, allegedly discussing how Mogotsi is working to get Mchunu and deputy national police commissioner for crime detection, Lt-Gen Shadrack Sibiya, to interfere and suppress the police investigations into Matlala.

-Mkhwanazi said the criminal syndicate consists of senior politicians serving as members of parliament, law enforcement officers such as police officers, metro police officers, correctional service officials, prosecutors in Gauteng, and magistrates and judges in Gauteng.
+Mkhwanazi said the syndicate consists of senior politicians serving as members of parliament, law enforcement officers such as police officers, metro police officers, correctional service officials, prosecutors in Gauteng, and magistrates and judges in Gauteng.

 Visit SW YouTube Channel for our video content